-2021-22 Quality, Currency, Availability of Textbooks and Other Instructional Materials
+2022-23 Quality, Currency, Availability of Textbooks and Other Instructional Materials

-Porterville Unified School District held a Public Hearing on August 26, 2021 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Porterville Unified School District held a Public Hearing on August 25, 2022 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English Learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-The chart below displays data collected regarding textbooks in use during the 2021-2022 school year.
+The chart below displays data collected regarding textbooks, which have been adopted and those most recently in use during the 2022-2023 school year.